xeokeri/XAILibrary/README.md

 * Support for max concurrent connections.
 Defaults to 10.

 ###Pending:
-* Load image in CGSize cache.
-Upcoming feature and the primary reason for this code base.
-* UIButton.image, placeholder (possibly with spinner.)
-Upcoming feature and the secondary reason for this code base
 * Update for ARC support.
 * Add inline documentation to code.